 The growing concern with electric storage heaters in social housing

-Electric storage heaters have long been a staple for providing heating in homes; over 1.7 million homes in the UK are heated by electric storage heaters, and nearly a quarter million homes in social housing continue to rely on it for household heating.
+Electric storage heaters have long been a staple for providing heating in homes; over 1.7 million homes in the UK are heated by electric storage heaters, and the latest English Housing Survey indicates about 8% of households use an electrical main-heating system.
+Within housing association stock, 182k–187k homes primarily use storage heaters, and 232k (8.9%) homes have no central heating, showing why storage heaters remain prevalent in this tenure.

 They are relatively easy and hassle-free to install and can take advantage of off-peak tariff.